renpy/renpy/sphinx/source/config.rst

     beginning with an underscore (_).
 These keys are used by Ren'Py, and should not be changed.

+.. var:: config.speaking_attribute = None

+    If not None, this should be a string giving the name of an image attribute.
+The image attribute is added to the image when the character is speaking, and removed when the character stops.

 .. var:: config.tag_layer = { }

     A dictionary mapping image tag strings to layer name strings.
 When